 Tenants that rent month-to-month should also give 30 days’ notice to their landlord.
 These contracts are known as a tenancy-at-will agreement.

 Someone who is renting week-to-week should give a weeks’ notice that they want to move out.

-Giving Written Notice to Vacate
+Giving Written Notice of Intent to Vacate

 The notice to vacate should be a formal written letter that is either mailed or handed to the landlord or their representative.
 If you are mailing the letter, you might want to use certified mail that provides you with a receipt of delivery.
 This way, you can have proof of sending the notice to your landlord and that you followed the rules.